JustinFay01/atmos/README.md

 *   **Historical Data Logging:** Every 10-second reading is permanently stored for historical analysis.
 *   **History Viewer:** A dedicated page in the web interface to browse, paginate, and download historical data logs.
 *   **Error Monitoring:** Integrated remote error logging to proactively identify and diagnose issues.
-*   **Easy Deployment:** The entire application stack is containerized for a simple, one-command setup.

 ## Technology & Architecture